Roark23/Final_Project/Technologies.md

 ## Database Storage

 Selecting the right data store for our requirements is a key design decision.
-Reason why we have decided to use SQL Database as an standard language for accessing and manipulating databases, which provides various benefits to our development, such as saving time by automating routine tasks, locating and fixing errors, taking advantage of intelligent support from the IDE, and increasing overall productivity.
+Reason why we have decided to use PostgresSQL Database as an standard language for accessing and manipulating databases, which provides various benefits to our development, such as saving time by automating routine tasks, locating and fixing errors, taking advantage of intelligent support from the IDE, and increasing overall productivity.